Call: (716) 375-2164

 Remote access is accomplished through a proxy server.
 You will be prompted to log in once you choose a database.
 Your login is your SBU username without the @bonaventure.edu part.
 Your password is your last name.

 The Book Catalog will help you find materials that the library physically owns.
-It lists all types of materials--books, audio-visual materials, kits, etc. During the Summer of 2013, records for additional e-books will be added to the catalog so that it will be easier for you to locate and utilize e-books.
+It lists all types of materials--books, audio-visual materials, kits, etc. All of this material is also indexed in the library's discovery system.

-If you find something that you need in the catalog that is physically in the library, but you do not live near the library, we can mail the item to you.
+If you find something that you need in the discovery system or the catalog that is physically in the library, but you do not live near the library, we can mail the item to you.
 We can also scan an individual chapter and e-mail it to you.
-The library is currently working out additional details on how it will deliver documents to remote users, so more information on this aspect will be added to this page soon.

 WorldCat is another catalog tool to help you find books and other research materials, including selected articles.
 WorldCat will show content that our library owns first, and then shows materials that are owned by other libraries.
 You can use WorldCat to help you find out what has been published on a topic, and just about anything you find in WorldCat can be borrowed by the library for your use, at no cost to you, through our Inter-library Loan service.

 You will be using the APA citation style in your writing during your degree program.
 Whatever citation style you used in the past will have given you a good foundation in the elements of citations.
-The library has a short guide on the APA style, and also recommends the online guide produced by the Online Writing Lab (OWL) at Purdue University.
+The library recommends the online guide produced by the Online Writing Lab (OWL) at Purdue University for general information about APA formatting (which includes a sample paper).

 The library provides access to Noodletools, an easy-to-use and accurate citation manager.
 Noodletools does not create your references automatically--you still need to have the bibliographic information to enter into the forms it provides.
 What it does do is help you to create accurate citations, by guiding you every step of the way, as you fill out a form based on the type of resource you are citing.
 Noodletools will also help you to create an annotated bibliography, and determine what to use for an in-text, or parenthetical, citation in your writing.